cse112-sp22-group13/cse112-sp22-group13/admin/meetings/102621_TA_meeting2.md

 # 10-26-21 Meeting with Sanat, Andy, Scott and Alanna

 # Call to Order
-The first brainstorm meeting involving Team 4 members was called to order at 7:30 PM.
+TA meeting called to order at 7:30 PM.

+# Notes:

 Add user stories for our target audience (initially had written user personas)